app-icon

 Lionel Messi

 A boy hailing from Rosario went on to take the entire world by storm, and when all is said and done, will likely go down as perhaps the best to ever grace the game.
-The Argentine icon Lionel Messi stands out above many, not just as one of the best dribblers in football, but quite possibly the best footballer ever, owing to the sheer weight and amount of his accomplishments.
+The Argentine icon Lionel Messi stands out above many, not just as one of the best dribblers in football, but quite possibly he is the greatest footballer of all time, owing to the sheer weight and amount of his accomplishments.

-The greatest Blaugrana player in history is a direct, tricky attacker, with close control and a small-touch dribbling style.
-Messi’s ability to weave through defences and deliver breathtaking moments has been one of the greatest pleasures of those lucky enough to have witnessed him.
+Undoubtedly, Leo Messi is the greatest Barcelona player ever, a direct, tricky attacker, with close control and a small-touch dribbling style.
+The eight-time Ballon d'Or winner's ability to weave through defences and deliver breathtaking moments has been one of the greatest pleasures of those lucky enough to have witnessed him.
 Some might argue that his place should be at first, considering all the wonders he has done at Barcelona.

 Lionel Messi Career Stats